isomerpages/ema-pl/_events/2a-innovation-archives.md

 Prior to her current role, she headed the department for Sustainable Urban Mobility Concepts at Fraunhofer Institute for Industrial Engineering in Germany.
 With Fraunhofer, she coordinated the sustainable transport team in the European Commission’s initiative “Transportation Innovation Deployment in Europe” and the “Morgenstadt: City of the Future Initiative” supporting the German Federal Government.
 She worked closely with cities and leading companies from the automotive, energy and information & communication technology sectors on advancing the electric vehicle market.

+## Registration

+STEPS TO REGISTER
+* Please fill in your personal particulars in the registration form.
+* Please indicate clearly in the "Remarks" column on the track(s) that you would like to attend.
+For example, if you would like to join "Track 1 - Waste Management" and "Track 4 - Energy Modelling", please indicate "Track 1 and Track 4" in the "Remarks" column.
+* Each participant is encouraged to select one track in the morning and one track in the afternoon.
+* Upon the confirmation of your registration, you will receive an acknowledgement email from the event organiser.
+For enquiries on event registration, please email < ahref="mailto:EMA_IndustryPromotion@ema.gov.sg">EMA_IndustryPromotion@ema.gov.sg</a> or contact Ms Tan Pei Boon (6376 7870) or Ms Eden Hong (6376 7879)

+<span style="color: red;"><strong>Note: Registration is closed.<strong></span>

 &nbsp;